Landline Home Phones

 Costs for a obtaining a cell phone include the initial charge for the cell phone unit and any sign-up fees, which range from approximately $30 – 50, as well as the charge for the monthly plans, with the first month having to be paid in advance.
 Monthly plans depend on discounts for length of contract and additions to the basic service, such as texting, ranging from $50 to $ 120.
 Most of the major providers also offer charges that you pay as you need minutes.

 Mobile phone accounts are activated immediately, meaning that the user will be able to make and receive phone calls once they have a fully charged mobile phone.
 Some discounted plans require a 2-year contract.
 If you want to switch to another provider later, you can keep your number.
+Even if you have any problems with your phone, there are many local repair shops with experienced technicians in Houston.

 Here are some of the largest cell phone companies to consider when relocating to Houston: